sandeepthalapanane/sandeepthalapanane.github.io/index.md

 ## Research I've worked on

-#### Driving style conditioned for autonomous vehicles (Gamma lab - UMD, Advisor – Dr. Ming C Lin)
+#### Driving style conditioned for autonomous vehicles
- - August 2023 to present
+ - Gamma lab - UMD, Advisor – Dr. Ming C Lin (August 2023 to present)

 	- Designed a novel Virtual Reality driving simulator using Unity, SUMO, RoadRunner & will be conducting a study using meta quest VR to collect personalized driving data on different parameters including steering angle, throttle, & timing the brakes, and train a model to learn the driving behavior based on the parameters.
 	- Developing a personality classification LSTM model architecture  & trajectory prediction algorithm design to predict future trajectory based on the driving style of nearby vehicles in mixed autonomy environments.

-#### Research Assistant – Multiscale Measurements lab UMD (Advisor – Dr. Hugh Bruck)
+#### Research Assistant –
- - August 2023 to present
+ - Multiscale Measurements lab - UMD, Advisor – Dr. Hugh Bruck (August 2023 to present)

    - Designed a novel Virtual Reality driving simulator using Unity, SUMO, RoadRunner & will be conducting a study using meta quest VR to collect personalized driving data on different parameters including steering angle, throttle, & timing the brakes, and train a model to learn the driving behavior based on the parameters.
     - Developing a personality classification LSTM model architecture  & trajectory prediction algorithm design to predict future trajectory based on the driving style of nearby vehicles in mixed autonomy environments.